 Bárbara Aurell’s philosophy is translated into a kind of mantra that always starts with asking her client: Imagine a blank space, so, how do you want to live?
-It could be a house, workplace or holiday hideaway.
+It could be a house, workplace, or holiday hideaway.
 Now, start building up in your mind how would that space would be like.
-This imagination exercise is the starting point that will allow the studio to create, adapt or refurbish a client’s space, connecting with their personal aspirations.
+This imagination exercise is the starting point that will allow the studio to create, adapt or refurbish a client’s space, connecting with their aspirations.

 It was only natural to include a mood board as a presentation tool for clients covering emotional and rational keywords translated into different elements you can see below.
-Please see five projects the team of interior designers and architects have been creating and can always be crafted during a Corporate Mood Board Workshop.
+Please see five projects the interior designers and architects have been creating and can always be crafted during a Corporate Mood Board Workshop.

 1. 3D print fashion retail outlet

-This is a technological, innovative feminine space that seeks to impact and surprise the consumer.
-At the same time, it is conceived as a gathering point for creatives who work with the 3D print technology.
+The project is about a technological, innovative feminine space that seeks to impact and surprise the consumer.
+At the same time, it is conceived as a gathering point for creatives who work with 3D print technology.
 The idea is to offer a welcoming place that invites to stay and responds to the need of creatives to gain more visibility.
 Also, the objective is to make 3D print technology more accessible to the general public.

 Technology – 3D Innovation – Female – Delicate – Surprising – Warm – Daring – Creating Impact

 2. Renovation of an urban hotel in San Sebastián (Spain)

-To adapt an emblematic building in the city keeping its essence and adapting to current times, aimed at the target of tourists and locals.
-This urban hotel and its renovation is thought as a meeting point with a ‘Home away from home‘ atmosphere and a touch of glam.
+To adapt an emblematic building in the city, keeping its essence and adapting to current times, aimed at the target of tourists and locals.
+This urban hotel and its renovation are thought of as a meeting point with a ‘Home away from home‘ atmosphere and a touch of glam.